Kamal Jumblatt: The 1958 revolt

-In 1952, after the resignation of Bechara El Khoury Jumblatt's bloc nominated Camille Chamoun for presidency.
+In 1952, after the resignation of Bechara El Khoury Jumblatt's bloc nominated Camille Chamoun for the presidency.
 Chamoun was elected president in September 1952.

 In 1953, Jumblatt was re-elected Deputy for the fourth time.
-He founded the Popular Socialist Front in the same year and led the opposition against the new President, Camille Chamoun.
+He founded the Popular Socialist Front in the same year and led the opposition against the new president, Camille Chamoun.
 During his presidency, the pro-Western President Chamoun tied Lebanon to the policies of the United States and the United Kingdom, who were at that time involved in the creation of the Baghdad Pact, comprising Hashemite Iraq, Turkey and Pakistan.
 This was seen by pan-Arabists as an imperialist coalition, and it was strongly opposed by the influential Nasserist movement.
 Jumblatt supported Egypt against an attack by Israel, France, and the United Kingdom in the Suez War of 1956, while Chamoun and parts of the Maronite Christian elite in Lebanon tacitly supported the invasion.
 The sectarian tensions of Lebanon greatly increased in this period, and both sides began to brace for violent conflict.

 In 1957, Jumblatt failed for the first time in the parliamentary elections, complaining of electoral gerrymandering and election fraud by the authorities.
 A year later, he was the main leader of a major political uprising against Camille Chamoun's Maronite-dominated government, which soon escalated into street fights and guerilla attacks.
-While the revolt reflected a number of political and sectarian conflicts, it had a pan-Arabist ideology, and was heavily supported through Syria by the newly formed United Arab Republic.
+While the revolt reflected a number of political and sectarian conflicts, it had a pan-Arabist ideology and was heavily supported through Syria by the newly formed United Arab Republic.
 The uprising ended after the United States intervened on the side of the Chamoun government and sent the U.S. Marine Corps to occupy Beirut.
-A political settlement followed by which Jumblatt's candidate Fuad Chehab was appointed new President of the Republic.
+A political settlement followed by which consensus candidate Fuad Chehab was elected as the new President of the Republic.